 What makes Cape Verde unique?

 There is something for everyone when it comes to the island nation of Cape Verde.
-Whether you are looking for adventure activities such as diving, surfing, snorkeling or you want to kick back and relax on the white sandy beaches, Cape Verde has a lot to offer to its tourists.
+Whether you are looking for adventure activities such as diving, surfing, snorkeling or you want to kick back and relax on the white sandy beaches it has a lot to offer tourists or residents.
 Most of the islands in the nation are not densely populated thus becoming an increasingly popular travel destination in recent times.

 Buying property in Cape Verde

-Being one of the most developed economies of Africa, Cape Verde is a prime choice when it comes to property investments and real estate.
-The nation has a lot to offer in real estate ranging from beachside properties, houses, apartments, luxury villas, and much more.
+Being one of the most developed economies of Africa, the country is a prime choice when it comes to property investments and real estate.
+The nation has a lot to offer in real estate ranging from beachside properties, houses, apartments and luxury villas.
 Compared to other developed and developing nations, property prices are relatively cheaper in the island nation.
-As there are not a lot of restrictions or laws regarding the purchase of property in Cape Verde, you can be the proud owner of your new home within a short span of time.
+As there are not a lot of restrictions or laws regarding the purchase of property you can be the proud owner of your new home within a short span of time.
 Low prices, high potential for growth, and increasing demand in tourism are just some of the reasons why investing in property deals in Cape Verde can turn out to be a lucrative deal for you.